A Cribl LogStream installation can be scaled up within a single instance and/or scaled out across multiple instances.

 - Increased number of destinations.

 A LogStream installation can be configured to scale up and utilize as many resources on the host as required.
 In a single-instance deployment, you govern resource allocation through the global ⚙️ Settings (lower left) > System > Worker Processes section.

 In a distributed deployment, you allocate resources per Worker Group.
 Navigate to Groups >

 Either way, these controls are available:

-Process count: Indicates the number of Worker Processes to spawn.
+- Process count: Indicates the number of Worker Processes to spawn.
 Positive numbers specify an absolute number of Workers.
-Negative numbers specify the number of Workers relative to the number of CPUs in the system. like this:
+Negative numbers specify a number of Workers relative to the number of CPUs in the system. like this:

 <number of CPUs available>minus